MOsama10/Hieroglyphic-translation-to-English/README.md

 * Push to the branch (`git push origin feature-xyz`)
 * Open a pull request

 ---

-## 📜 License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+If you need further assistance or have questions, feel free to open an issue or contact the repository maintainer.

 ---

-## 📬 Contact

-For questions, ideas, or collaborations, feel free to open an issue or contact the repository maintainer.

----

-Would you like me to directly push this updated `README.md` to your GitHub repo as a pull request?